Public Adjuster vs. Insurance Adjuster in Arizona: What's the Difference?

-Public Adjuster vs. Insurance Adjuster: Who's Really on Your Side?
+Public Adjuster vs. Insurance Adjuster: Side-by-Side

 What Are the Three Types of Insurance Adjusters?